-Maybe you are a university graduate and d/Deaf, and you’re struggling to get a job because, whether we like it or not and obviously we don’t, as soon as dimension that you are d/Deaf in the appplication, your chances of success is less.
+Maybe you are a university graduate and deaf, and you’re struggling to get a job because, whether we like it or not and obviously we don’t, as soon as dimension that you are deaf in the application, your chances of success is less.

 And even if you had that success and you end up working at the job, if there’s a lack of support, well then that also causes issues because you can’t do your job, you feel stressed, you feel anxiety, the list goes on.